erickboyzo/quiz-whiz/README.md

 # QuizWhiz

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.3.5.
 This project was created as part of learning session to demonstrate the usage of Angular Signals for State Management.
-Entire application is using Signals to maintain the state of user started quiz.
+Entire application is using Signals to maintain the state of user initiated quiz.

 ## Tech Stack